 The Canning River in the Arctic National Wildlife Refuge is a river like no other.
-Its clear fast waters rush from the 9,000 ft peaks in the Brooks Range spilling into the Arctic Ocean in a wildlife rich delta.
-We will hike the northern edge of the Brooks Range and then paddle to the northern limit of the continent, traversing the imperiled “1002 Area” and learning about the region’s wildlife and wild landscapes.
+Its clear fast waters rush from the tallest peaks in the Brooks Range spilling into the Arctic Ocean in a wildlife rich delta.
+We will hike the northern edge of the Brooks Range and then paddle to the limit of the continent, traversing the famed Coastal Plain while learning about the region’s wildlife and wild landscapes.

-We canoe the last 50 miles of the Canning as it flows seaward.
-To the east of the river we’ll pass three sub-ranges of the Brooks Range, the prosaically named Third Range, the Shublik Mountains, and the Sadlerochit Mountains before entering the sprawling river delta with its gravel plains and bird rich tundra ponds.
-Towards the end of our adventure, the Canning spills into the Arctic Ocean, mixing fresh water with the cold sea in a network of lagoons dotted with gravel islands where eiders nest among driftwood and we are likely to spot polar bear tracks.
+We canoe the last 70 miles of the Canning from the mountains to the sea.
+To the east of the river we’ll pass three sub ranges of the Brooks Range, the prosaically named Third Range, the Shublik Mountains, and the Sadlerochit Mountains before entering the sprawling river delta with its gravel plains and bird-rich tundra ponds.
+Towards the end of our adventure, the Canning spills into the Arctic Ocean, mixing fresh water with the cold arctic sea in a network of lagoons dotted with gravel islands where eiders nest among driftwood and we are likely to spot polar bear tracks.

 The Arctic Coast is a rich and storied area.
 The Canning River Delta is host to thousands of breeding birds each summer and there are numerous ancient and contemporary Inupiat sites along the coast.
 If conditions are right we can even take a walk on the sea ice, which sometimes remains near the shore until mid-July.